strath-sdr/rfsoc_frequency_planner/README.md

 pip3 install git+https://github.com/strath-sdr/rfsoc_frequency_planner
 ```

 Once installation has complete you will find the Frequency Planner notebooks in the Jupyter workspace directory.
-The folder will be named 'frequency-planner'.
+The folder will be named 'rfsoc-studio/frequency-planner'.